-The term 'brownie points' is often spelled with a capital 'B' when assumed to be in relation to the Brownies (junior Girl Scouts) is known since the late 1940s.
-The first citation of it in print that I can find is listed in J. E. Lighter's Historical Dictionary of American Slang, which gives the source as MSU Folklore GF2.1, 1944-53:
+The term 'brownie points' (often spelled with a capital 'B' when assumed to be in relation to the Brownies (junior Girl Guides/Scouts)) is known since the late 1940s.
+The first citation in print that I can find is listed in J. E. Lighter's Historical Dictionary of American Slang, which gives the source as MSU Folklore GF2.1, 1944-53:

 "Army jargon 29: Blew his stack.
 Brownie points."

 The 'MSU' is, presumably, Michigan State University.
 'Folklore GF2.1' I can't decipher.

 The earliest citation I can find which defines what is meant by the term comes from the March 15th 1951 edition of The Los Angeles Times.
 This published an article by Marvin Miles titled Brownie Points--a New Measure of a Husband.
 The term must have been unfamiliar to Los Angeles residents then as Miles goes to some length to emphasize the newness of the phrase and to explain what it means.
 He was also good enough to include an illustrative cartoon:

 I first heard about them [brownie points] when the chap standing next to me in the elevator pulled a letter from his pocket, looked at it in dismay and muttered "More lost brownie points."

 Figuring him for an eccentric, I forgot about them until that evening when one of the boys looked soulfully into the foam brimming his glass and said solemnly:

 "I should have been home two hours ago ...
 I'll never catch up on my brownie points."